 Minami (meaning “South” in Japanese) is one of Osaka’s two major city centers, located around Namba Station.
 It is the most famous entertainment district of the city and it offers abundant dining and shopping choices.
+So, where to go in Osaka?
 Let’s discover 9 top places to visit in Osaka and best places to visit in Osaka with Living Nomads below.

 There are three train companies as well as three subway lines and a highway bus terminal to serve passengers.
 Therefore, the district is easily accessible.
 The other major city center is Kita (meaning “North” in Japanese) which is located around Osaka and Umeda Stations.

 The list below is some of the Osaka places must visit as coming to Manami.

 Running parallel to the Dotonbori canal, Dotonbori is considered as one of Osaka’s most popular tourist destinations.
 It is best to be seen at night as this place never truly closes with a number of restaurants opening 24 hours.
 Dotonbori will satisfy visitors with different needs because it is a popular shopping and entertainment district, also a good food destination.

 Tourists should really come to Dotonbori at night as they will have a chance to admire the lively and beautiful atmosphere when it is lit by hundreds of neon lights and mechanized signs, including the famous Glico Running Man sign and Kani Doraku crab sign.

 Shinsaibashi Shopping Arcade and the surrounding Shinsaibashi area is Osaka’s premiere shopping center.
 The unique and special thing of this shopping arcade of approximately 600 m long is the combination of a chain retail stores and trendy boutiques with expensive department stores and top designer fashion labels.

 Each store has its own opening and closing hours, typically from around 10:00-11:00 to around 18:30-21:00

 Where to go in Osaka: Amerikamura